kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

      -
    * - access_level
      - int
-     - the ID of the access level of the new administrator
+     - Desired access level ID of the new administrator
-     - for possible access level identifiers, see administrator/getaccesslevels
+     - For a list of available access level IDs, see administrator/getaccesslevels
    * - interface_language
      - string
-     - the language of the interface which is shown to the new administrator
+     - The interface language for the new administrators account
-     - for possible languages, see administrator/getinterfacelanguages
+     - For a list of available languages, see administrator/getinterfacelanguages

 .. list-table:: **Optional Parameters**
    :header-rows: 1